phoenixframework/phoenix/guides/deployment/heroku.md

 Every new Phoenix project ships with a config file `config/prod.secret.exs` which loads configuration and secrets from [environment variables](https://devcenter.heroku.com/articles/config-vars).
 This aligns well with Heroku best practices, so most the only work left for us to do is to configure URLs and SSL.

 First let's tell Phoenix to use our Heroku URL and enforce we only use the SSL version of the website.
+Also, bind to the port requested by Heroku in the [`$PORT` environment variable](https://devcenter.heroku.com/articles/runtime-principles#web-servers).
 Find the url line in your `config/prod.exs`:

 ```elixir
 url: [host: "example.com", port: 80],